Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

-(Museum director Low later acquired the mural "Arts of Life in America" by Thomas Hart Benton, from the Whitney in 1953)
+Director Low,will later acquire the mural "Arts of Life in America" by Thomas Hart Benton, from the Whitney in 1953.

-Vincent enjoyed time after school and during the summer spending time in the red barn of A.L.N.B.'s "Art Club".
+Vincent enjoyed time after school and during summer making art in the Red Barn of A.L.N.B.'s public "Art Club".

-He was inspired by the local professional figurative painters and by the "Connecticut Murals" proudly displayed in his area.
+He experienced local figurative painters, and was inspired by the "Connecticut Murals" proudly displayed in his area.